marcel0ll/CustomItems/documentation/items.md

 **<u>Optional Configuration:</u>**

 `"creativeTab":`- What creative tab the food will show up in.
-Default name is'"Custom Items"`.
+Default name is `"Custom Items"`.

 `"maxStackSize":` - Value Range:(Min:1, Max:64) - The max stack size for a block.
 Default value is `64`.